 Grand Prairie Statistics

-- Ground sprayed in response to positive human and mosquito positives in the City.
+- Ground sprays in response to positive human and mosquito positives in the City.

-- Surveyed the areas where positives have been found.
+- Surveys the areas where positives have been found.

 - Crews have surveyed and are continuing to survey low lying areas for standing water.
 When possible mosquito habitat is found, larvicide is applied.